Massachusetts Route 31

 Route 31 is a 58.80 mi north–south state highway in the U.S. state of Massachusetts.
 It runs from Dudley on the Connecticut border to Ashby on the New Hampshire border.

 Route description

 Route 31 entering Spencer from Charlton.

 Route 31 begins in Dudley at the Connecticut border, where it is known as Dresser Hill Road.
 Dresser Hill Road begins in Quinebaug, Connecticut, at Route 197 where it is a short (approximately 220 ft) local road erroneously signed as Connecticut Route 31 changing to Route 31 at the Massachusetts state line, then proceeding through Dudley and into Charlton, winding over Dresser Hill with several moderately steep grades and some tight corners.

 In Charlton, it intersects U.S. Route 20 a few miles east of the I-90 and I-84 interchange.
 This provides its only connection with an interstate highway.
-In Charlton, it is known as Masonic Home Road and Brookfield Road.
-It then passes Lambs Pond.
+In Charlton, it is known as Dresser Hill Rd, Main St, Masonic Home Rd, Brookfield Rd, City Depot Rd and New Spencer Rd.
+Other junctions include Mugget Hill Rd, Old Worcester Rd, Central Depot Rd and Little Mugget Rd.

 Route 31 entering Paxton from Holden.